 Timing clock movement 132-071

 The 132-071 has a platform escapement.
 This means is it has a balance wheel rather than a pendulum.
 When adjusting the timing lever it pushes or pulls the hairspring on the balance wheel.
 This manipulates the speed of the balance wheel oscillations and therefore the speed of the time.
 It is done with the lever that sticks out of the dial face.
-If you move the lever more to the plus side, it will speed up time.
+If moving the lever more to the plus side, it will speed up time.